 A Senate bill, S. 3022, the Iran Human Rights Sanctions Act, was incorporated into CISADA as Section 105.
 The section bans travel and freezing assets of those Iranians determined to be human rights abusers.
-On September 29, 2010, pursuant to Section 105, President Obama signed an executive order (13553) providing for the CISADA sanctions against Iranians determined to be responsible for or complicit in post-2009 Iran election human rights abuses.
+On September 29, 2010, pursuant to Section 105, President Obama signed an Executive Order (13553) providing for the CISADA sanctions against Iranians determined to be responsible for or complicit in post-2009 Iran election human rights abuses.

-Provisions Added by P.L.
-112-158: Sanctioning Sales of Anti-Riot Equipment
+Sales of Anti-Riot Equipment